Tristanlimyj/Pomodoro-Counter/README.md

 # Pomodoro Counter

-The counter was built using ReactJs.
-This is my favourite work/study method, for someone with a short attention span, it increases my productivity by 10 fold!!!
+Tech Stack: ReactJS
 Project Link: https://pomodoro-counter.goodfunfriday.com/

 ## Introduction

+This is my favourite work/study method, for someone with a short attention span, it allows me to be able to focus for a longer period of time.

 The [Pomodoro technique](https://todoist.com/productivity-methods/pomodoro-technique) is a study method that breaks down the time spent on the task into small segments while taking short breaks so as to imporove concetration and reduce distractions.